 Agoraphobia in Children and Adolescents

-Patients consistently have fear or anxiety about ≥ 2 of the following for ≥ 6 mo:
+For agoraphobia to be diagnosed, patients must consistently have fear or anxiety about ≥ 2 of the following for ≥ 6 months:

 Also, the fear must cause patients to avoid the distressing situation to the extent that they have difficulty functioning normally (eg, going to school, visiting the mall, doing other typical activities).